fenago/apache-solr/lab_guides/Lab_3.md

 #### Field type properties
-All of field type is behavior generally controlled .indexterm} by the `fieldType` class and the optional
+All of field type is behavior generally controlled by the `fieldType` class and the optional
 properties: